 Current secondary students requesting an Ontario Student Transcript should contact their school’s guidance department.

-Students who have graduated or retired from school may request an Ontario Student Transcript from the Board office by completing our Records Request Form.
+Students who have graduated or retired from school shall request an Ontario Student Transcript from the Board office by completing our Records Request Form.

 If you are a retired student and are applying to college and university programs, you can arrange and pay to forward your transcript with an electronic process by following the appropriate link below: